5G-ERA/NetApp-Workshop/README.md

 #### Distributed version

 On the other hand, distributed version combines ROS2 communication with distributed data processing using Celery workers.
-From ML Service interface (entry point) are data for processing transmitted to workers over *Advanced Message Queuing Protocol (AMQP)*.
+Data for processing are transmitted from ML Service interface (entry point) to workers over *Advanced Message Queuing Protocol (AMQP)*.

 ADVANTAGES: Distributed processing.
 Possibility of scaling using more workers.